 While some prison inmate search databases require users to pay a one-time fee or be subscribed to their service, there are several alternatives that can be used to conduct a free inmate search by name or DOC number.
 They are as follows:

 - The Alaska Department of Public Safety Database: The Alaska DPS maintains a free-to-access online registry with which inquirers can search for inmates by name, address, ZIP code, and cities, all at no cost.
 For an Alaska inmate search, users are encouraged to know and provide the county and/or zip code where the inmate is held.

 - The Alaska Department of Corrections: Typically, inquirers seeking inmate records must pay a nominal fee to cover the cost of reproduction (where required).
 However, persons with no interest in physical records may be able to conduct a search without the accompanying fees.

 - Local Resources: A jail inmate search is best conducted from the office of the county sheriff or local law enforcement in the judicial district where the individual is likely being held.
-However, the inquirer will have to know information about the county in question, and their procedure for conducting an prison inmate search by name before making their query.
+However, the inquirer will have to know information about the county in question and their procedure for conducting a prison inmate search by name before making their query.

 Facilities Operated by the Alaska Department of Corrections and Rehabilitation

 The Alaska Department of Corrections (AK DOC) is the agency with administrative powers over the correctional facilities in Alaska.
-The AK DOC provides various rehabilitative programs for inmates, including educational services, vocational services, health, and rehabilitation, etc. Institutions under the administration of the AK DOC include:
+The AK DOC provides various rehabilitative programs for inmates, including educational services, vocational services, health services, rehabilitation, etc. Institutions under the administration of the AK DOC include: